Allie Edward Stakes Stephens: Early and family life

 Born on November 4, 1900, in Wicomico Church, Virginia, Gi was the fourth son of J.W.G.
 Stephens (a former cowboy turned general merchandise store owner) and Allie Tyson Beane Stephens.
 He attended local public schools in Northumberland County through high school.
-Beginning in 1919, Stevens attended the College of William and Mary where he was a star baseball pitcher.
+Beginning in 1919, Stephens attended the College of William and Mary where he was a star baseball pitcher.
 There he gained the nickname "Gi" meaning "giraffe" for his lanky physique.
 He continued on to graduate with both an undergraduate and a law degree in 1923, declining an offer to play for the Washington Senators farm system.
 He married Anna Spratley Delk (1903–2001) of Smithfield in 1928, and they had three children (and many grandchildren) who survived their parents.

 Career

 Upon admission to the Virginia bar, Stephens began a private legal practice in Isle of Wight County, Virginia.
 He declined to run against the local commonwealth's attorney in 1927, having witnessed that man successfully transport an accused African-American prisoner to the Petersburg jail rather than accede to a local lynch mob.
 Stephens did, however, become active in politics, and later the Byrd Organization.
-He was elected the Isle of Wight's delegate to the Virginia House of Delegates in 1929 and served for 12 years in that part-time position.
-In 1940, Stephens successfully ran for Senate District 5, then encompassing Nansemond, Suffolk, Southampton, and Isle of Wight.
+He was elected Isle of Wight County's delegate to the Virginia House of Delegates in 1929 and served for 12 years in that part-time position.
+In 1940, Stephens successfully ran for Senate District 5, then encompassing Nansemond County, Suffolk City, Southampton County, and Isle of Wight County.
 His main legislative accomplishments included establishing the Hampton Roads Sanitation Commission, the Denny Commission (which improved public education) and assisting the local seafood industry.

-Lieutenant Governor
+Lieutenant governor

-After the unexpected death of lieutenant governor Lewis Preston Collins II, Stephens ran in the 3-candidate Democratic primary and won in the special election as well.
+After the unexpected death of lieutenant governor Lewis Preston Collins II, Stephens ran in the three-candidate Democratic primary and won in the special election as well.
 He took office on December 2, 1952, and won reelection in 1953 and 1957.
 During the Massive Resistance crisis, after both the Virginia Supreme Court and a 3-judge federal panel held most elements of the Stanley Plan unconstitutional, Stephens and Governor J. Lindsay Almond realized further active resistance was futile, and hurt Virginia businesses as well as citizens.
 In April 1959, Stephens presided over the State Senate during a parliamentary maneuver that helped State Senators Mosby Perrow Jr., Armistead Boothe and Stuart B. Carter (among others) narrowly secure passage of bills which allowed localities to determine whether to desegregate their schools.
-Stephens resigned in December 1960 to run for governor (following Almond's early declaration example).
+Stephens resigned in December 1960 to run for governor following Almond's early declaration example.
 However, the Byrd Organization slated Albertis Harrison (the attorney general who had supported segregation and litigation against the NAACP) as their candidate.